RobbeVerhelst/robbeverhelst/README.md

 ## 🎯 What I'm Up To

 - 🏗️ Building scalable blockchain infrastructure at SettleMint
-- 🔭 **[observation-js](https://github.com/RobbeVerhelst/observation-js)** - A fully-typed TypeScript client for the waarneming.nl API, helping researchers and nature enthusiasts access biodiversity data
+- 🔭 **[observation-js](https://github.com/RobbeVerhelst/observation-js)** - TypeScript client for biodiversity APIs, connecting researchers with nature data
 - 📡 Experimenting with IoT devices for wildlife monitoring
 - 🤖 Always learning the latest in AI coding tools and general coding tooling